 Another benefit to note is that PVC is a naturally fire-resistant roofing material.
-This is because it contains more than 50% of chlorine, according to PVC.org.
+This is because it contains more than 50% of chlorine.

 Rubber roofing is worth considering if your goal is to maximize roofing lifespan.
 As you can see, EPDM roofs are characterized by their black color.
 This blackness is indicative of its composition which is carbon black.

 Take note that carbon black reinforces rubber which increases its strength.
 In fact, carbon black is also used in tires to reduce damage from heat.
 If you want to boost the energy-efficiency of EPDM, you can apply white elastomeric roof coatings that reflect solar heat.